Casio CTK 2550

 Easy to Manage and Transport

 One of the best features of the CTK 2550 is that it is manageable and transportable.
-The keyboard weighs less than ten pounds, which goes to show how light it is.
-While you probably won’t use the piano for gigs, but you may need to move it around the house or carry it to and fro from piano classes to your house.
+The keyboard weighs less than ten pounds.
+While you probably won’t use the piano for gigs, you may need to move it around the house or carry it to and from piano classes to your house.
+Its light weight makes it easy to move around.

-One of the main reasons why the CTK 2550 is compact and lightweight is because it lacks the features of advanced keyboards.
-Unlike large boards, this one doesn’t have a full 88 keys.
-But that’s not an issue at all, considering the piano is for beginners.
+The main reason why the CTK 2550 is compact and lightweight is because it lacks the features of advanced keyboards.
+Unlike large boards, this one doesn’t have the full 88 keys.
+However, that’s not an issue at all, considering that the piano is designed for beginners, and a 61-key keyboard is considered sufficient is many cases.

 The best thing about the CTK 2550 is that it has lots of sound options – polyphones, integrated tones, stereo piano tones, dance music effects, and rhythms.
 You will come across three different kinds of rhythms – dance music rhythms, world rhythms, and built-in rhythms.
-When it comes to built-in tunes, you will find over 400 for sound sources and 60 for the exercise phrase.
+When it comes to built-in tunes, the Casio CTK 2550 has over 400 built in tones, and 60 songs in its song bank.
 The wide array of music options gives you the freedom to be creative and innovative when playing the piano.

 All-Dance Music Mode

-With this mode, piano players get a chance to express their DJ mood.
-Whether you are playing at a party or by yourself, this all-dance music style can let you enjoy piano playing like never before.
+With this mode, piano players get a chance to let their inner DJ shine.
+Whether you are playing at a party or by yourself, the All-Dance Music Mode can let you enjoy your piano like never before.
 All you have to do is press the all-dance music button and have fun being a DJ for a change.

-You can also use “Build-up Play” to incorporate the characteristic of sound effects to your dance music and have even more fun.
-If you’re wondering what Build-Up play is, it is simply six dramatic sound effects.
+You can also use “Build-up Play” to incorporate sound effects into to your dance music and have even more fun.
+The Build-Up play feature includes six dramatic sound effects.
 Press any of them to jazz up your music!

 Last but not least, Casio CTK 2550 is a good value for money.
-It’s affordable yet functional, which is a rare combination but the one that entices budget-conscious buyers.
+It’s affordable yet functional, which is a rare combination.
 You probably won’t find a beginner piano cheaper than this.

 Please note that Casio usually produces expensive pianos, so this one is quite a catch!